 What Are Wireless Surround Systems?

-First, what exactly is the definition for surround sound?
-In essence, it’s having sound surround you from 360 degrees instead of just coming from in front of you in a 2 dimensional plane (as is the case with two stereo, or left and right, speakers).
+First, what exactly is the definition of surround sound?
+In essence, it’s having sound surround you from 360 degrees instead of just coming from in front of you in a two-dimensional plane (as is the case with two stereo, or left and right, speakers).
 Technically, you need at least three speakers to accomplish this.
-And (we should note) to get the true, heart pounding sound, you’ll need a subwoofer (aka “Sub”) speaker (usually sold separately) which amplifies the bass frequency that makes a huge difference.
+And (we should note) to get the true, heart-pounding sound, you’ll need a subwoofer (aka “sub”) speaker (usually sold separately) which amplifies the bass frequency that makes a huge difference.

 Are These Systems Really Wireless?

 The primary speaker (or “playbar”) usually connects directly to the television (and requires a power source like a plug).
 Then, the auxiliary speakers, additional sub-woofers, etc. connect to the system via your home’s WiFi signal and/or using Bluetooth.
 This allows you to place additional speakers around the room (or house) and then control via your smartphone app.
 Not all speakers are truly wire-free though and require some sort of power (or connection) but they do tend to be wireless communication so there are not wires running from speaker to speaker.
 Regardless of wires with the hardware itself, all systems connect to your smartphone so you can control and play music via Spotify, iTunes, Amazon streaming, etc. to your speaker system and tune into tunes throughout your home (or different music in separate rooms) wirelessly in addition to watching movies and TV.

 Other terms to understand when shopping around for a surround sound system:

 - High Fidelity Sound (or hi-fi or hifi) is an industry term to differentiate the sound quality from older audio technology.
 Hifi reduces noise and distortion and has optimized frequency response between what you see on the screen and hear.